adarwoo/modbus_relay/docs/user_manual.md

 <br/>Writes a single value to a specific holding register.
 <br/>Used for updating configuration or control parameters.
 * **16** - [Write Multiple Registers](https://www.modbustools.com/modbus.html#function16)
 <br/>Writes a whole configuration group at once.
-See the sub-chapter for details
+This is only available for writting the communication settings.

 > [!WARNING]
 > Do no issue the function 04: Read input registers when reading holding registers as the memory addresses of both types overlaps.